solectrus/senec/README.md

 # Unofficial Ruby Client for SENEC Home

-Access your local SENEC Solar Battery Storage System or the SENEC Cloud from Ruby.
+Access your local SENEC Solar Battery Storage System or the SENEC Cloud (mein-senec.de) from Ruby.

 **WARNING:** I'm not affiliated in any way with the SENEC company.